Let's talk Chihuahuas

 All you need to know about the breed

-“Best buddy” is the ideal phrase to describe the Smooth-Coat Chihuahua, the ideal companion dog.
+The Chihuahua is the ideal companion dog.
 Loyalty is a given for this breed that likes to cozy up but is always on alert where their owner is concerned.
 Barking at strangers may happen with the Chihuahua but it’s hardly cause for concern.
 They’ll soon be diverted by another nonstop activity.
 Playtime is anytime for a Chihuahua!

 The breed never grows past 6 pounds—3 kilograms—so they can be taken pretty much anywhere.